Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 When the emotional predator is alone with you, that’s when you see the side of them that they showed no one else.
 The side of them that is used to controlling you and guilting you into doing whatever they want you to do.

-Again, this doesn’t usually happen in the first few months where they are grooming you to trust them, love them, and see them as this amazing person.
+Again, this doesn’t usually happen in the first few months when they are grooming you to trust them, love them, and see them as this amazing person.
 But after a few months, this is what happens.
 They show up as a different person when you’re alone.

 The next one is a really clear red flag of emotional abuse or manipulation, and that is that the child predator will: